Augmented Reality - an untapped potential

 The workflow for it is easy.
 Once you’ve created your design in a 3D design tool like Vectary, you can import it into Lens Studio.
 Here you can bring your creation to life with movements, animations and interactive triggers using Snapchat’s templates.
 When you’re done, you can publish and promote your lens.

-How to create AR content in minutes, easy and for free
+How to create AR content easy in minutes

 With the online 3D design tool Vectary you can create AR content with just a few clicks and export it as a USDZ file.

-Learn the simplest way to create USDZ files for AR online with Vectary - use our Free plan.
+Learn the simplest way to create USDZ files for AR online with Vectary.
 Vectary is the first AR content tool to let anyone create or convert 3D USDZ files with just a few clicks.

 Step-by-step guide: How to create a custom Snapchat lens with 3D objects